jtkovacs/jtkovacs.github.io/refs/notes/bi.md

 ## Does BI have value?

 In theory, BI adds value by improving decisions.
 BI may enable organizations to answer their questions faster, or to pose new questions and gain new insights.
 Faster answers may support faster actions; new insights may indicate and/or support new courses of action.
-But very clearly, the value of BI depends on (1) the **quality of the data** being fed into the system; (2) the **quality of the analysis** performed on the data; (3) capacity to **turn analysis into decisions,** and most fundamentally, (4) capacity to **act on decisions.** (Senge's concept of a learning organization is relevant here---it is an organization that can not only make and act on decisions, but reflect on them and improve them through iteration.
-It is a lofty ideal that most organizations are nowhere near.)
+But very clearly, the value of BI depends on (1) the **quality of the data** being fed into the system; (2) the **quality of the analysis** performed on the data; (3) the **capacity to turn analysis into decisions,** and most fundamentally, (4) the **capacity to act on decisions.** (Senge's concept of a learning organization is relevant here---it is an organization that can _not only_ make and act on decisions, but also reflect on outcomes and improve them through iteration.)